Reginald Barrett: Career

-In May 1995 Barrett became a partner at Mallesons Stephen Jaques (now King & Wood Mallesons) where he practised until his commission as a judge of the Supreme Court of New South Wales in 2001.
-In 1997 he was appointed Deputy Chairman of the Australian Stock Exchange Appeal Tribunal and then Chairman in January 1998.
+In May 1995 Barrett became a partner at Mallesons Stephen Jaques where he practised until his commission as a judge of the Supreme Court of New South Wales in 2001.
+In 1997 he was appointed Deputy Chairman of the Australian Securities Exchange Appeal Tribunal and then Chairman in January 1998.
 As a corporate and securities law specialist he was involved in several important and complex Australian corporate cases: the 1995 Westpac Challenge Bank merger, the NRMA insurance demutualisation, Comalco's takeover of Rio Tinto and the Australian Stock Exchange demutualisation and self-listing which was a world first.

 Barrett has been noted for his commitment to legal education.
 From 1973 to 1974 and from 1976 to 1987 (when he left Australia to work in London), he was a part-time lecturer at the Sydney Law School of The University of Sydney.
 He was also a consultant to the Legal Workshop, Australian National University from 1973 to 1977.
 He chaired the Legal Qualifications Committee of the New South Wales Legal Practitioners Admission Board (2004 – 06) which he had joined in 2002.

-Barrett has been a member of the editorial board of the Company and Securities Law Journal since it began publication in 1982.
+Barrett has been a member of the editorial board of the Company & Securities Law Journal since it began publication in 1982.
 He was the general editor of Robson's Annotated Corporations Legislation from 2010 to 2019, and is a member of the advisory board of Practical Law Australia and an assistant editor of the New South Wales Law Reports.

 Barrett was sworn in as a Justice of the Supreme Court of New South Wales on 19 March 2001.
 In 2012 he was commissioned as a Judge on the New South Wales Court of Appeal.
 Barrett retired from both positions with effect from 20 April 2015.

 On 10 June 2019 he was appointed an Officer in the General Division of the Order of Australia for distinguished service to the law, and to the judiciary, particularly in the area of corporations law and legislation.